Select Page

 • A cut is done underneath the lower abdomen, and numerous more cuts around the belly might also be done.
 The exact position of the cut varies from person to person.

-• Surgeons may place a cannula via another cut to inflate the belly with co2 gas in certain situations.
-This gas expands the area within the belly, providing the doctor greater room to operate into the womb and get a clearer picture.
-It also reduces the possibility of internal harm since the co2 gas pulls the abdominal muscles away from different inner organs.
+• Surgeons may place a cannula via another cut to inflate the belly with CO₂ gas in certain situations.
+This gas expands the area within the belly, providing the doctor greater room to operate in the womb and get a clearer picture.
+It also reduces the possibility of internal harm since the CO₂ gas pulls the abdominal muscles away from different inner organs.

-• In terms of moving the parts into position, another device is placed via an alternative cut, and the surgeon should possess a better sight of the womb, fallopian canals, as well as ovaries.
+• In terms of moving the parts into position, another device is placed via an alternative cut, and the surgeon should have a better sight of the womb and the fallopian canals, as well as the ovaries.

-• A specimen tissue has been often removed from the uterine lining to be tested in a laboratory underneath a microscope.
+• A specimen tissue has often been removed from the uterine lining to be tested in a laboratory under a microscope.

-• To test the functional capacity of the cervix, womb, and fallopian tunnels, a solution is sometimes injected into the cervix, womb, and fallopian tubes.
+• To test the functional capacity of the cervix, womb, and fallopian tubes, a solution is sometimes injected into the cervix, womb, and fallopian tubes.

-• After the wounds are sewn and dressed, this may take many hours for the individual to get up then fully heal from the effects of the sedation.
+• After the wounds are sewn and dressed, it may take many hours for the individual to get up and then fully heal from the effects of the sedation.

 Like any other procedure, diagnostic laparoscopy has its own set of risks.
 These are as follows.